 - Doctorate (Ph.D., Ed.D, etc.) - Granted by a few colleges and some universities; usually 45+ semester hours of graduate-level courses beyond the master’s degree, plus extensive research and intensive written report (dissertation).

-An education road map for successful completion of a degree or transfer to a four-year institution.
+An education road map for successful completion of a certificate, associate’s degree, or transfer to a four-year institution.

 The head person of an academic department.

 Courses designed for students whose records indicate that they need preparation for entering college level courses.